NVlabs/stylegan3/README.md

 ## Synthetic image detection

-While new generator approaches enable new media synthesis capabilities, they may also present a new challenge for AI forensics algorithms for detection and attribution of synthetic media.
+While new generator approaches enable new media synthesis capabilities, they may also present a new challenge for AI forensics algorithms for the detection and attribution of synthetic media.
 In collaboration with digital forensic researchers participating in DARPA's SemaFor program, we curated a synthetic image dataset that allowed the researchers to test and validate the performance of their image detectors in advance of the public release.
 Please see [here](https://github.com/NVlabs/stylegan3-detector) for more details.

 ## Additional material